sumo2001/Prep-Notes/AWS-CLF-C01/README.md

     + Amazon Elastic Compute Cloud (Amazon EC2) Elastic IP addresses
 - The AWS account must be able to operate as a standalone account.
 Only then it can be removed from AWS organizations
 - ![image](https://user-images.githubusercontent.com/51809378/134818982-70c28160-97ae-4e5f-b22a-5efe97964453.png)
-- CloudWatch : Amazon CloudWatch is a monitoring and observability service built for DevOps engineers, developers, site reliability engineers (SREs), and IT managers.
-CloudWatch provides data and actionable insights to monitor applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health
+-**CloudWatch :CloudWatch provides data and actionable insights to monitor applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health**
 - Security Group acts as a firewall at the instance level whereas Network Access Control List acts as a firewall at the subnet level
 - AWS Storage Gateway service provides three different types of gateways – Tape Gateway, File Gateway, and Volume Gateway
 -  Outbound data to the internet from all AWS regions is billed at region-specific, tiered data transfer rates.
 Inbound data transfer into all AWS regions from the internet is free.